lsteuernagel/hypoMap_datasets/README.md

 This steps is executed using the script [R/run_scripts/merge_datasets.R] and includes loading of all datasets, merging + initial processing (without integration) and saving or a merged version in the top level directory.
 Including a Seurat object in rds and h5Seurat format and an anndata object.

-TODO: Manual curation as last step!
+### Manual curation as last step

-This steps is executed using the script [R/????]
+This steps is executed using the script [R/subset_hypoMap_datasets] which is not part of any automated pipeline, but just a manual helper script used to do a preliminary clustering and some manual exploration.
+Using this script additional doublet clusters are marked, some more problematic cells from various dataetes based on manual inspection are marked and then annotated in the column Final exclude.
+The resulting dataset is saved.
+Additionally a subset version is saved.